DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 The game's melee combat should be easy enough that the player can pick it up and play without too much difficulty.
 However, the combat system should feel deep enough that the game allows the player to become really good at it.

 Some combos are very basic and can be performed by pressing the attack button once or twice.
-However, like Ninja Gaiden, executing specific combos will lead into
+However, like Ninja Gaiden, executing specific combos will lead into more powerful moves.
+For the sake of naming things, we'll call these more powerful moves *finishers*.

 #### Roguelike Element
 - The player starts off with the same couple of basic combo strings
-- However, they start off with
+- However, they start off with a random finisher.
+- As the player progresses through the game, they can find more finishers.

 ### Ranged Attacks